adelovelace/CV/README.md

-# Detection of Human Emotions using Hybrid CNN-RNN
+# Detection of Human Emotions

 ## Overview
 This repository provides a PyTorch implementation of a hybrid Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) architecture for Facial Expression Recognition (FER).
 It builds upon the methodologies described in the paper *"Detection of human emotions through facial expressions using hybrid convolutional neural network-recurrent neural network algorithm"*.